saegewerk/pufferApi/README.md

 Granular control over caching

-See YAML Pufferfile for configuration in the example
+See YAML Pufferfile for configuration

 You can always set a cache in every node of the structure, this configuration will then be propagated to the route cache, if there's a cache declared under a node this will be the prioritised cache config